katiesch/DSInteractives/README.md

-# GALAHInteractives
+# DSInteractives
-Interactive bokeh codes to play with the GALAH data
+Interactive bokeh codes to play with data

+# GALAH Data:
 We already have a bunch of parameter and abundance information for ~27,000 GALAH targets that fall in K2 fields.
 I wanted to be able to quickly look at the shape of the abundance and parameter distributions